 about

-Diana is a graduate of Columbia University with a B.A. degree in Sociology.
-She lives squirreled away in rural upstate New York with occasionally good cell service and shoddy WiFi.
+Diana is also a farmer and founder of Holy Forest Farms and a graduate of Columbia University with a B.A. degree in Sociology (2000).
+She currently lives in New York.